axelvaldez/radical-companies/_posts/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

    </tr>
    <tr>
     <th>Why?</th>
-    <td>Make it easy for neighbors to meet while doing favors for each other.</td>
+    <td>To make it easy for neighbors to meet while doing favors for each other.</td>
    </tr>
    <tr id="_background">
     <td></td>